imanxosse/deep_learning/README.md

-# Deep Learning - Natural Language Processing
+# Deep Learning - NLP - Image Processing

 This repository contains python codes for analyzing and applying machine learning and deep learning algorithms on textual data.